eclipse-vertx/vert.x/core_manual_java.md

 Congratulations!
 You've written your first verticle.

-Every Java verticle must implement the interface `org.vertx.java.core.Verticle`.
+Every Java verticle must implement the interface `org.vertx.java.deploy.Verticle`.
 This interface has a `start` method which is called by vert.x when the verticle is started.

 ## Verticle clean-up